 You can also edit multiple (separate) images in ON1 HDR via Lightroom.
-Select the images you wish to work with in Lightroom's Library module and choose Edit in HDR 2022 from the Plug-In Extras submenu.
+Select the images you wish to work with in Lightroom's Library module and choose Edit in HDR 2023 from the Plug-In Extras submenu.
 The Export Options window will open with two batch options:

 • Pause on First Photo: Use this option when you wish to apply the exact same editing operations to a group of photos.
 This option will open the first selected image inside HDR.
-There, perform any editing option you wish, including adding presets, retouching operations, cropping, masks, local adjustments and more.
-When you have finished with your edits, click Done.
-HDR will then apply all of the edits to each image in the group, and return you to Lightroom.
+There, perform any editing option you wish, including adding presets.